sethjones348/wods-app/DEPLOYMENT.md

 - Check that secrets are set correctly
 - Wait a few minutes after updating OAuth settings

-### Issue: API keys not working
+### Issue: API keys not working / Configuration Error
 **Solution**:
-- Verify secrets are set in GitHub repository
+- Verify secrets are set in GitHub repository (Settings → Secrets → Actions)
+- **If using Repository Secrets**: They should work automatically
+- **If using Environment Secrets**:
+  - Ensure the environment is named exactly `github-pages`
+  - Check that the workflow job specifies `environment: name: github-pages`
+  - Verify secrets are added to the correct environment
-- Check Actions logs for build errors
+- Check Actions logs for the "Verify secrets are set" step
 - Ensure secret names match exactly: `VITE_GEMINI_API_KEY` and `VITE_GOOGLE_CLIENT_ID`
+- **Recommended**: Use Repository Secrets instead of Environment Secrets for simplicity

 ## Repository Name
 If your repository is named something other than `sam-fit`, update: